kyverno/website/content/en/docs/Writing policies/verify-images.md

 Each `verifyImages` rule can be used to verify signatures or attestations, but not both.
 This allows the flexibility of using separate signatures for attestations.

+{{% alert title="Note" color="info" %}}
+The structure of the predicate may differ slightly depending on the predicate type used during attestation.
+Use `cosign verify-attestation` by passing the expected predicate type with the `--type` flag and examine the predicate structure to ensure the expression you're writing is accurate.
+{{% /alert %}}

 ### Signing attestations

 To sign attestations, use the `cosign attest` command.
 This command will sign your attestations and publish them to the OCI registry.